 * Microbiology: M380 and M315 (P: BIOL-L 211 prior to 380); or BIOL-M 250 and 315 (P: Two semesters of college chemistry; and R: BIOL-L 211 prior to or concurrent with 250).
 Most programs accept BIOL-M 200 and M215 (Spring only; microbiology for non-biology majors).
 5, 6

 |4 - 5 total|

-(Note - IU MPAS will accept BIOL-P 451 Integrative Human Physiology in place of PHSL-P 215; however, you must confirm that P451 will work for all programs to which you plan to apply.
-P451, P: senior standing or permission of Instructor)
+IU MPAS has accepted BIOL-P 451 Integrative Human Physiology in place of PHSL-P 215; however, confirm that P451 will work for programs to which you plan to apply.
+P451 P: senior standing or permission of Instructor.

 |4 - 5|

 |* Statistics or Biostatistics: STAT-S 303 Applied Statistical Methods for the Life Sciences, STAT-S 300, PSY-K 300, or equivalent statistics course.
 Most 300-level stats are sufficient for most professional programs.
 3||3 - 4|